| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Tuesday September 11,

 boost topsoil and subsoil moisture supplies- and that especially the

+subsoil moisture supplies are in much better shape than last September.
 We are approaching half done with the Oklahoma corn harvest.
 The NASS reporters say that some farmers are planting wheat as they finish harvesting corn, There is still no percentage of wheat planting completed in this latest report.
 And, no other crops except for corn and watermelons have a percentage of the crop harvested- corn at 44% and watermelons at 98% harvested.
 Oklahoma and Texas have the best pasture conditions in the U.S. The Texas ratings are slightly better this week, with 75% of their pasture and rangeland rated in good to excellent condition, while Oklahoma checks in at 73% in good to excellent shape.
 Worst Pasture and range conditions in the country belong to California, with 95% of their pasture rated in poor to very poor condition. | |

-September Crop Report Due Out Wednesday Morning- Wheat Acreage Update for Oklahoma Won't Occur Until September 28. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Spring planted
+| September Crop Report Due Out Wednesday Morning- Wheat Acreage Update for Oklahoma Won't Occur Until September 28. ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Spring planted

 crops will be updated Wednesday morning at 7:30 am central time, with the